jscheffner/passport-middleware/README.md

 # passport-middleware#

-The module exported by this repository has two methods that you can use in combination with Passport.js:
+This module provides two methods that you can use in combination with Passport.js:

 **ensureAuthentication** is a middleware function that checks if the user is authenticated.